It’s Official! The Best Places to Work in the UK Have Been Decided

 On the jobs front, Guildford is certainly one of the UK’s best places to work, as Surrey Research park is home to 140 mainly tech focused companies including BAE Systems, Surrey Satellite Technology and BOC.
 Between them, these employ over 4000 people!
 The local business park is home to Ericsson and Philips and other companies hiring in Guildford include Waitrose, Epic Games, Bupa, Xceptor, Jack Wills, Royal Mail and Allianz Insurance.

 Have any of Glassdoor‘s top five towns and cities inspired you to consider relocating?
-If not, we recommend checking out the full report, where you’ll find plenty of other options.
+If not, we recommend checking out the full report, where you’ll find plenty of other options or explore our guide to the best places for work in Europe.

 Reading is the UK’s largest town that doesn’t have city status.